ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.radar2/README.md

 * Adapter may have problems with bluetooth on windows as well, also arp-scan is not available on windows, will use only ping then which cannot detect IP mac adresses!.

 ## Changelog

+### 1.2.0

+* You may use now hcitool as only BT scanner instead of noble on linux (standatd)
+* _LastHere will not be change on restart
+* Standard scan cycle set to 20 seconds
+* Removed the 'remove-end' field and replaced it with a debug flag

 ### 1.0.7